alicekellings/Sidebuzcom/src/content/blog/eat-these-plant-based-foods-in-2024-according-to-a-nutritionist.md

 ## Can you get all the nutrients you need on a plant-based diet?

 Yes!
 Adopting a plant-based or vegan diet *can* provide all the essential nutrients required for optimal health.
 That said, it often necessitates careful planning and a mindful approach.
-Plant-based diets— rich in colorful produce, nuts, legumes, etc.—provide everything from ample protein to energizing carbs and immune-supporting antioxidants.
+Plant-based diets�?rich in colorful produce, nuts, legumes, etc.—provide everything from ample protein to energizing carbs and immune-supporting antioxidants.
 However, certain nutrients (those abundantly found in animal products), may require special attention.
 Think: vitamin B12.
 Fortunately, that’s where fortified foods and supplements shine.
 With intentionality in mind, a diverse, plant-based diet can easily provide all necessary nutrients.

 *Consider consulting with a healthcare professional or registered dietitian to design a balanced, plant-based diet to meet your nutritional requirements.*

 ## More Protein, Less Meat

 Across the board, we’re becoming savvier grocery shoppers—particularly when it comes to protein. *Hooray! *We’re inching further away from the disguises of a faux burger (with a laundry list of ingredients) and moving toward simple, non-meat protein sources.
-And this Whole Food Markets’ 2024 Trend Report proves it.
+And this Whole Food Markets�?2024 Trend Report proves it.
 As the year unfolds, we’ll be stocking up on protein sources made from whole foods (edamame, beans, walnuts, mushrooms, seeds, buckwheat, sprouted grains, etc.) to meet our muscle-building goals.
 Sayonara, complex meat alternatives.

 ## Vegan Seafood is Making Waves